ESA-eodashboards/eodashboard-narratives/WF-story.md

     </figcaption>
 </figure>

-Using WASDI flood maps, where blue pixels represent permanent water and red pixels indicate flooded areas, the analysis calculates the total flooded area for each date by counting red pixels and converting them to square meters.
+Using WASDI flood maps, it is possible to conduct further analysis and extract further information such as the temporal evolution of the floods.
+As example,   the total flooded area (red pixels) was estimated for each date by counting flooded pixels and converting them to square meters.
 By comparing these values over time, the date with the largest flooded area, **2024-09-20** was identified as the most flooded day in the dataset.
 <figure style="text-align: center;">
     <img src="https://github.com/eurodatacube/eodash-assets/blob/main/stories/Floodings/Temporal%20evolution%20of%20flooded%20and%20permanent%20water%20areas.png?raw=truep"
          alt=" "